|

 possibility exists.

-I have also presented a workshop at the International Holistic
+a workshop at the International Holistic Vision Conference (IHVC)

-speech at that conference.
-This resulted in an invitation to
+conference.
+This resulted in an invitation to give a keynote

-give a keynote lecture at the British Natural Eyesight Conference
+lecture at the British Natural Eyesight Conference (BNEC) in

 See lectures & workshops